raulfraile/ladybug/doc/installation.md

 # Installation

-[Composer](http://packagist.org/about-composer) is a project dependency manager for PHP.
-You have to list your dependencies in a `composer.json` file:
+The recommended way to install Geocoder is through [Composer](http://packagist.org/about-composer).
+Just create a composer.json file for your project:

 ``` json
 {